 East West Rail is the transformational investment for our region.
 Though each section of East West Rail brings with it benefits to the communities it serves, the full transformational benefit will only to be realised through the creation of the East West Main Line in full, including the link to Aylesbury and the section to the east of Cambridge.

-Bus Back Better (ongoing)
+Bus Study (ongoing)

 EEH is now working with local authority partners and the EEH Bus Operators Association to support the development of Bus Service Improvement Plans, identify key strategic intra-regional bus routes and lead options for pan-regional ticketing and integration solutions.

 Buses - additional DfT funding (ongoing)

 The DfT has confirmed there is additional in-year funding for STBs for work on four specific areas, including buses.
 Work will be progressed jointly with neighbouring STBs.